 Step 6: Fold the top half of the bottom tube down onto the bottom half.
 That sentence is not the most clear so look at the picture:

-Step 7: No fold the other tube in half in the same manner.
+Step 7: Now fold the other tube in half in the same manner.
 Make sure the ends of each tube meet up evenly.

 Step 8: Bring all four ends together and pin them.
 Sew all the way across all four.
-Sew 1/4 inch from the edge.
+You will sew 1/4 inch from the edge.

 Step 9: Flip the headband around so that the ends are on the inside of the headband.
 This way you won’t see the stitching.